Cost of Attendance

 Fulbright Scholarships

-The Fulbright U.S. Student Program is the largest exchange program in the United States providing students and young professionals with opportunities to pursue international graduate study, advanced research, university teaching, and primary and secondary school teaching in over 155 countries worldwide.
-Nearly 1,600 Fulbright grants are awarded every year in a wide range of fields: government, higher education, business and industry, journalism a
+The Fulbright U.S. Student Program is the largest exchange program in the United States, providing students and young professionals with opportunities to pursue international graduate study, advanced research, university teaching and primary and secondary school teaching in over 155 countries.
+Nearly 1,600 Fulbright grants are awarded each year in a wide range of fields: government, higher education, business and industry, journalism and more.

 Office of National Scholars